Community Outreach · Tissue Donation

 Tissue Project Partners

-Northwest Tissue Services - A nonprofit, community-sponsored tissue bank established to provide high-quality human tissue for transplant to patients in the Northwest.
+LifeNet Health Northwest is a nonprofit, full service tissue bank established to provide high-quality human tissue for transplant.
+While LifeNet Health Northwest recovers, processes and distributes tissue for transplant nationwide, we are dedicated to ensuring that tissue recovered in our region comes back to our region.
 The program depends on contributions made by generous people who have consented to donation after the death of a family member.
 Bone, tendons, skin grafts, veins and heart valves can significantly improve the quality of life for transplant recipients by preventing amputation, restoring mobility, relieving pain and sometimes saving lives.
+LifeNet Health Northwest formerly known as Northwest Tissue Center, a former division of Puget Sound Blood Center, was established in 1988 through agreements with the University of Washington Department of Orthopedics and the Northwest Kidney Center.
+LifeNet Health Northwest is a division of LifeNet Health.

 SightLife - For nearly forty years it has been known as the Northwest Lions Eye Bank.
 But as their role and function in the world of sight restoration has changed and increased, they realized the necessity of a new name - one reflecting both their scope as a global organization and their ambition to restore sight and the resulting freedom of life to both the United States and the rest of the world.Back to Top